scottchiefbaker/SmokeRand/README.md

 tested generators should be embedded into its source code.

-Notes about running tests in an environment with limited amount of RAM, e.g. under 32-bit DOS extender:
+Notes about running tests in an environment with limited amount of RAM, e.g. under 32-bit DOS extenders:

 - `gap16_count0` may consume several MiB for gaps and frequencies tables.
   Probably RAM consumption may be significantly reduces but it may slow down